Aggressively Pursuing

 Fighting Back

-Mr. Sack represented five people who left Barclay’s Capital to start up their own sales brokerage firm.
-In short order, he quashed efforts by Barclay’s to stop them.
-When the company threatened to sue, he eviscerated the non-compete by demonstrating how it was overly broad and arbitrary in duration and geographic restriction, and lacked any post-termination compensation or other valid consideration.
+We represented five people who left Barclay’s Capital to start up their own sales brokerage firm.
+In short order, we quashed efforts by Barclay’s to stop them.
+When the company threatened to sue, we eviscerated the non-compete by demonstrating how it was overly broad and arbitrary in duration and geographic restriction and that it lacked any post-termination compensation or other valid consideration.

-If an employer is trying to enforce an overly restrictive non-competition agreement, accusing you of stealing trade secrets, or asking you to sign an employment agreement, contact Sack & Sack first.
+If an employer is trying to enforce an overly restrictive non-competition agreement, accusing you of stealing trade secrets or asking you to sign an employment agreement, contact us at Sack & Sack, Attorneys at Law first.
 You can reach us at 212-702-9000 or contact us online.